Designing The multi-omics AI platform behind QuantumLife's expansion into institutional healthcare.

 Efficiency

 The right panel distills complex genetic findings into scannable clinical summaries.
 Each condition surfaces a brief clinical description, risk factors, and disease classification — eliminating raw variant codes from the physician workflow.
 Physicians assess the clinical picture without interpreting sequencing notation, completing review within consultation time constraints.
-The interface needed to outperform the alternative workflow, not merely improve upon it.
+The interface needed to outperform the alternative workflow, not just improve it.

 Color coding distinguishes risk factors, prevention strategies, and attention items at a glance.
 Variant locations and their clinical consequences are labeled concisely for quick scanning.